MLO-lab/BoneSPDM/README.md

 1. **Run each section of the pipeline sequentially**, ensuring all paths and parameters are correctly set for your specific dataset.
 2. **Inspect intermediate visualizations** to verify data quality and make adjustments as needed.
 3. **Save output figures** and clustering data as needed for further analysis or reporting.

-For further details on each stage, refer to the code comments and adjust parameters based on your analysis needs.